NYC-FIRST/SystemcoreTesting/testprojects/First Test June 25 2026/A301_MANUAL_FIRMWARE_UPDATE_VIA_TERMINAL.md

 2
 ```

-The number in the response body is the session ID.
-Use whatever number RHC2 returns:
+The response body is the session number.
+Save it:

 ```bash
 SESSION=2
 ```

-For example, if the response body is `0`, use `SESSION=0`.
-If the response body is `1`, use `SESSION=1`.
+If your response body is `0`, use `SESSION=0`.
+If it is `1`, use `SESSION=1`, and so on.

-## Upload the Firmware File
+## Step 4: Upload the DFU File

 ```bash
 curl -i -b rhc2.cookies -X POST "$HOST/v1/bus/$BUS/revup/update/can/$SESSION/upload" \
   -F "file=@$DFU"
 ```

-Good response:
+Expected response:

 ```text
 HTTP/1.1 204 No Content
 ```

-`204 No Content` is okay.
-It means the upload succeeded and there is intentionally no response body.
+`204 No Content` is success here.
+It means the file uploaded and the server intentionally returned no response body.

-## Start Flashing
+## Step 5: Start Flashing

 ```bash
 curl -i -b rhc2.cookies -X POST "$HOST/v1/bus/$BUS/revup/update/can/$SESSION/start"